Publié le

 Before deciding between a landing page and a full website, make sure you understand their respective roles.
 You can read our introductory article What is a landing page?
 Definition, objectives, and tips to lay the groundwork.
 This guide will help you choose the best solution for your marketing needs, budget, and acquisition goals.

-In this video, we will compare the two so that you can understand their strengths, their limitations, and, above all, when to choose one over the other.
+In this video, we'll compare the two so you can understand their strengths, limitations, and, most importantly, when to choose one over the other.

 A landing page is a standalone page designed for a specific action.
 It targets a specific segment of your audience with a clear message and a well-defined conversion goal: capturing emails, downloads, registrations, or purchases.
 Its effectiveness lies in its simplicity, speed of deployment, and single focus.